 The Plan is only current at the time it was written.
 Many factors will affect and influence the accuracy of content, decisions of all the Partners and the actions within it.
 Monitoring progress on the Plan's delivery is therefore essential.

-We review the plan every year.
+We will review the Breakthrough Actions in the plan every year.
 This allows us to adjust priorities and approaches when faced with new factors such as significant changes in financial circumstances.
+The Partnership's Plan 2015-2020 has a very clear monitoring framework which sets out a timetable for monitoring actions, performance indicators and risks affecting the Partnership's Plan.

-The Lake District National Park will lead the review, monitoring and reporting of the Plan working with the Partnership's Plan Sub Group.
+The Lake District National Park will lead the review, monitoring and reporting of the Plan working with the Partnership's Plan Sub Group and reports will be posted on this website.

 These give an update on progress on all the actions in the Partnership Plan.
 The Partners leading each action provide an update on delivery of the action and assign a status to each action, based on: